Snehit70/adv_neovim_setup/README.md

 - **Deterministic behavior** - Same input = same output, always
 - **Full control** - You command the editor, not the other way around

-#### 3. **Minimalism Through Intention** 🎨
+#### 3. **Minimalism Through Intention**

-> "Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away." - Antoine de Saint-Exupéry
+> "Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away." - Antoine de Saint-Exupery

 - **Essential plugins only** - If it doesn't solve a real problem, it's not here
 - **Single colorscheme** - Catppuccin, perfectly configured, no switching overhead